Today I have a special post for you all regarding another incredible way to work from home by starting your own Amazon FBA business.

 6. What piece of advice would you give someone to succeed in selling on Amazon?

 The biggest thing we tell people is to make sure they treat this like a business.
-Because it’s so inexpensive to start, a lot of people treat it more like a hobby, or they don’t try as hard as they might with another business with a lot higher investment.
+Because it’s so inexpensive to start, a lot of people treat it more as a hobby, or they don’t try as hard as they might with another business with a lot higher investment.

 You can make a full-time income with this, but only if you give it the time and focus it needs, and be consistent.
 This isn’t a passive income business model, so you have to know upfront that it does take work.